MicrosoftDocs/defender-docs/defender-endpoint/detect-block-potentially-unwanted-apps-microsoft-defender-antivirus.md

 For more information, see [Use PowerShell cmdlets to configure and run Microsoft Defender Antivirus](use-powershell-cmdlets-microsoft-defender-antivirus.md) and [Defender Antivirus cmdlets](/powershell/module/defender/index).

+## Test and make sure that PUA blocking works

+Once you have PUA enabled in block mode, you can test to make sure that it's working properly.
+For details, please visit [Potentially unwanted applications (PUA) demonstration](https://learn.microsoft.com/defender-endpoint/defender-endpoint-demonstration-potentially-unwanted-applications)

 ## View PUA events using PowerShell

 PUA events are reported in the Windows Event Viewer, but not in Microsoft Configuration Manager or in Intune.
 You can also use the `Get-MpThreat` cmdlet to view threats that Microsoft Defender Antivirus handled.
 Here's an example: